Himalayan Yoga Academy

 Sukshma Vyayama practices are widespread all over the world.
 If to observe traditions of various yoga schools – practically each of them offers a variant of exercises to prepare a body for more difficult practices.
 Sukshma Vyayama in tradition of Dhirendra Brahmachari is not a unique Vyayama complex as some people suppose.
 But Sukshma Vyayama in tradition of Dhirendra Brahmachari can be called as one of the fullest and substantial, and the most-known in the world today.

-How Sukshma Yoga (Subtle Yoga) works:
+How Sukshma Yoga (Subtle Yoga) works

 Sukshma Yoga (Subtle Yoga)

-Physiological with Yogic Sukshma Vyayama:
+Physiological with Yogic Sukshma Vyayama

-Benefits of Sukshma Vyayama (Subtle Exercise) OR, Sukshma Yoga
+Benefits of Sukshma Vyayama (Subtle Exercise)

-Manage and improve blood circulation, alleviate happiness and holistic health.
+3. Manage and improve blood circulation, alleviate happiness and holistic health.

-Development of flexibility, plasticity, mobility, Improving coordination and balance,
+5. Development of flexibility, plasticity, and mobility.

-Increased blood circulation, sense communication
+7. Increased blood circulation, sense communication.

-Normalization of metabolism, Immunity strengthening,
+8. Normalization of metabolism, Immunity strengthening.

-Improving health, concentration, develops coordination and equilibrium
+9. Improving health, concentration, coordination, and equilibrium.

-Fine channel cleansing, and Chakra Activation
+10. Fine channel cleansing, and Chakra Activation.

 To be noted:

 At runtime, you need to monitor the back: it should be straight, and the shoulders should be slightly laid back.
 You cannot strain the neck, but focus on its extension.
 All movements should be smooth and uniform.
 Breathing throughout the entire set of exercises remains even, without delays or rapid rhythm.
-Each exercise is repeated 4 to 16 times as need and effort, unless otherwise specified in the description.
+Each exercise is repeated 4 to 16 times as needed and with effort, unless otherwise specified in the description.

 It is also important to observe the sequence: each subsequent complex is an organic continuation of the previous.

-48 Sukshma Vyayama (Subtle Exercise )
+48 Sukshma Vyayama (Subtle Exercise)

 1. Vishuddhi Shuddi Kriya (Throat Chakra cleanse)